dkmerys/robogers-neighborhood/README.md

 #### Spec - Ignores non-number inputs
 - ##### input: "Hi!"
-- ##### ouput: "Mr. Robogers only understands numbers.
+- ##### output: "Mr. Robogers only understands numbers.
 He is a robot after all.
 Please enter a number."

 #### Spec - Returns a range of numbers from 0 to the user's input**
 - ##### input: "4"